AntibodyEngineers/2025-Antibodies-and-AI/README.md

 ## Compute Resources
 ### General Architecture

 Due to the nature of docker images/container and directories, each person running AI tests will have their own docker directory in their home directory.
 This way they can organize their files and scripts independently of others.
+Resources will be accessed through SSH and Jupyter Notebooks.
+Details regarding credentials and IP addressed will be posted to slack.

 ```mermaid
 flowchart TB